phnazari/GeometricAutoencoder/README.md

 # Geometric Autoencoder

-This repository provides the code for the paper "Geometric Autoencoders: What You See is What You Decode"
+This repository provides the code for the **ICML 2023** paper [Geometric Autoencoders - What You See is What You Decode](https://proceedings.mlr.press/v202/nazari23a.html).

 ## Getting Started